De Novo Assemble Metagenome

 Toolbox | Microbial Genomics Module () | Metagenomics () | De Novo Assemble Metagenome ()

-The first parameter allows you to specify the Minimum contig length.
-Contigs below this length (default value 200 bp) will not be reported.
-The assembler will often produce shorter contigs for very complex datasets containing reads from many closely related species.
-In such a case, it is often wise to set a lower threshold in order to cover a larger proportion of the metagenome with contigs.
-Similarly, for metagenomes of low complexity, it is often wise to set a higher threshold in order to avoid duplication.
+- Minimum contig length Contigs below this length will not be reported.
+For very complex datasets containing reads from many closely related species, the assembler will often produce shorter contigs.
+For such cases, it is recommended to set a lower threshold in order to cover a larger proportion of the metagenome with contigs.
+Reversely, for metagenomes of low complexity, it is often wise to set a higher threshold in order to avoid duplication.